FYAbdulla/CDR-SectoralRebound/README.md

 # Identifying Competition between Emissions Mitigation and Carbon Dioxide Removal (CDR) in a Sector-Specific Context
 ## Supplementary Information (SI) - Github Repository
-### Authors: Feras Abdulla, Marianne Hatzopoulou, I. Daniel Posen
+### Authors: Feras Abdulla, Amirashkan Askari, Marianne Hatzopoulou, I. Daniel Posen

 This Github repository contains the master data sets used in our study, as well as the analyses carried out to identify and quantify competition between CDR and mitigation.

 Any questions or requests should be directed to Feras Abdulla (email: feras.abdulla@mail.utoronto.ca)

-The SI is divided into six primary folders, as follows:
+The SI is divided into seven primary folders, as follows:

 ### 0. Master Databases
 This folder contains the complete master data sets for the emissions data or scenarios extracted from each of the Canada Energy Regulator (CER), IIASA's CD-Links Scenario Explorer (also known as the AR6 Scenario Explorer - this contains data both specific to Canada and to other national spatial contexts), the Navius gTech-IESD model, and Trottier's Canadian Energy Outlook 2021: Horizon 2060 Report.
-The folder also contains the references for each of the four databases.
+The folder also contains the references for each of the four databases, and a README file that provides an overview of the different data sources.

 ### 1. Identifying Competition